Managing Patients With Hip Fracture

 B. Ensure that an individually fitted walker is available at the bedside.

-C. Teach bed exercises: Buttock tightening, foot circles, dorsal and plantar flexion of both feet.
-Remind patient to do exercises every hour while awake.
+C. Teach bed exercises: buttock tightening, foot circles, and dorsal and plantar flexion of both feet.
+Remind patients to do exercises every hour while awake.

 D. Teach the importance of mobility in healing and restoring function.

-1. Sit at the bedside, stand, and/or walk on the day of surgery.
+1. Sitting at the bedside, standing, and/or walking on the day of surgery

-2. Get up in a chair for at least two meals each day beginning the day after surgery.
+2. Getting up in a chair for at least two meals each day beginning the day after surgery

-3. Walk every day after surgery at least three times with increasing distances.
+3. Walking every day after surgery at least three times with increasing distances

 TRANSITIONS FROM HOSPITAL TO HOME